 The objective of early neutral evaluation is to get an early assessment of the parties' dispute by a credible outsider.
 The outsider doesn't have an interest in the outcome of the dispute.
 The outsider has sufficient knowledge and experience to sift through the facts and issues.
 The neutral party helps the parties find common ground.

 The success of an early neutral evaluation depends on the parties' faith in the intermediary.
 Success also depends on the parties' willingness to compromise and settle the dispute.

 Conclusion: Negotiation, ADR, and Civil Litigation

-Despite its success over the past three decades, ADR is not the appropriate choice for all disputants or all legal disputes.
-Many individuals and entities still resist ADR because it lacks the substantive, procedural, and evidentiary protections available in formal civil litigation.
-For example, parties to ADR typically waive their rights to object to evidence that might be deemed inadmissible under the rules of court.
-Hearsay evidence is a common example of evidence that is considered by the parties and intermediaries in ADR forums but that is generally excluded from civil trials.
-If a disputant believes that he or she would be sacrificing too many rights and protections by waiving the formalities of civil litigation, ADR will not be the appropriate method of dispute resolution.
+Alternative dispute resolution isn't the appropriate choice for all disputes.
+Some parties resist ADR because it lacks the substantive, procedural, and evidentiary protections available in formal civil litigation.
+Parties to ADR typically waive their rights to object to evidence that might be inadmissible under court rules.
+Hearsay evidence is a common example.
+It can be considered in arbitration forums but is generally excluded from civil trials.